BMW Z3: Roadster (E36/7)

 Roadster models entered production in September 1995, powered by 4-cylinder engines on launch.
 6-cylinder engines were later introduced in 1996.
 A removable hardtop roof was available as an optional accessory.

 Coupé (E36/8)

-Coupé models entered production in January 1998.
+Coupé models entered production in January 1998 and could be ordered from spring that year.
+Deliveries, however, only started in September 1998.
 The unusual side profile has been given nicknames such as "clown shoe" and "bread van" by critics.
 In Germany, it has been referred to as a "turnschuh" (sports shoe).

 The coupé body style was only available with the engines that matched the 2.8, 3.0i, and M model Roadsters.
 The engine outputs varied as they spanned three generations of engine architecture, peaking at 325 horsepower with the facelift M Coupé.
 Like the roadster models, it was rear-wheel drive only, and was available in either an automatic or manual transmission.
 Very few of these cars were made, making it rarer than most cars, the BMW M Coupe model especially so.